MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab01_Data_Model.md

 High-level lab steps
 ======================

-To prepare your learning environments you will create a solution and publisher, and add both new and existing components that are necessary to meet the application requirements. ~~Refer to the data model document for the metadata description (entities, field types and relationships)~~.
+To prepare your learning environments you will:

+* create a solution and publisher
+* add both new and existing components required to meet the application requirements. ~~Refer to the data model document for the metadata description (entities, field types and relationships)~~.

 Your solution will contain several entities upon completion of all the customizations:

 -   Contact
 -   Building